Blog Layout

 Business owners can purchase health insurance coverage at any time during the year.
 Your employees can join the plan during open enrollment or during a special enrollment period, such as when they first become eligible for the plan.

-If you’re not able to cover premiums towards types of insurance beyond medical (such as dental, vision, disability, accident, etc.) you can still offer this coverage to your employees as part of their health insurance plan.
+If you’re not able to cover premiums towards types of insurance beyond medical (such as dental insurance, vision, disability, accident, etc.), you can still offer this coverage to your employees as part of their work health insurance plan.
 They’ll be able to choose the amount of coverage they want and can cover the costs themselves.

 How to Get Small Business Group Health Insurance